-Activities in Naples
+Activities for Families in Naples

-Underground Naples gives you an insight to a whole other Naples from what you see of the bustling city up above.
-Here, you’ll learn more about the history of Naples, with Roman roads and aqueducts, markets, burial sites and more.
+Underground Naples gives you an insight into a whole other Naples from what you see of the bustling city up above.
+Here, you’ll learn more about the history of Naples, with Roman roads and aqueducts, markets, burial sites, and more.
 While you can learn about and experience a lot in Naples, there is something special and educational about seeing the focus on the history and what was.
 This also gives you a greater appreciation of what ‘is’ now.

 Campi Flegrei is a volcanic area known as the home of Vulcan, the Roman god of fire.
 If your kids are interested in geology and science, head to Solfatara, a crater where you can see the wild terrain active.